Parcels-code/Parcels/docs/user_guide/examples/explanation_interpolation.md

 Each `parcels.Field` is defined on a (structured) `parcels.XGrid` or (unstructured) `parcels.UXGrid`.
-The interpolation function takes information about the particles position relative to this grid (`grid_positions`), as well as the `parcels.Field` values of the surrounding grid points in time and space, to calculate the requested value at the particles location.
+The interpolation function takes information about the particles position relative to this grid (`grid_positions`), as well as the values of the grid points of the `parcels.Field` in time and space, to calculate the requested value at the particles location.
+Note that all grid values are available so that higher-order interpolation is possible.

 ## Interpolator API

 The interpolators included in Parcels are designed for common interpolation schemes in Parcels simulations.
 If we want to add a custom interpolation method, we need to look at the interpolator API:

-We can write an interpolator function that takes a `parcels.Field`, a dictionary with the `particle_positions` in real space and time, and a dictionary with the `grid_positions`.
+We can write an interpolator function that takes a `parcels.Field` (or `parcels.VectorField`), a dictionary with the `particle_positions` in real space and time, and a dictionary with the `grid_positions`.

 The `particle_positions` dictionary contains: